…And why does Europe shut down for a month in August?

 And for the past two weeks, I’ve been entertained by listening to my Italian husband try to explain to his American industrial clients that their orders won’t be shipped until September because Europe is closed for business right now.

-This can also be frustrating if you work in Italy or France because:
+This imposed Ferragosto vacation can also be frustrating if you work in Italy or France because:

 2.)
 Everyone takes vacation in August, so it’s the most expensive time of the year to travel to, from, or around Italy.

-But honestly, my frustration about Ferragosto is mostly from my stubborn, independent American side.
+But honestly, any frustration I feel about Ferragosto is mostly from my stubborn, independent American side.

-Ferragosto may not give Italians much individual choice, but it does provide the communal privilege of a healthy escape from work.
+Ferragosto may not give Italians as much individual choice, but it does provide the communal privilege of a healthy, guilt-free escape from work.
 If everyone has to go on vacation in August, at least everyone goes – crowds or no crowds.

 In my experience, trains are almost always the best way to get around Italy.
 This is especially true during busy travel periods for locals, such as Ferragosto and April 25th (Liberation Day, celebrating the end of WW2 in Italy).
 You don’t want to be on a highway during these times, because you will run a huge risk of getting stuck in traffic, at a standstill, for hours.
 It’s happened to me, and I wished I’d taken the train.